gracicot/gracicot.github.io/_posts/2018-05-14-modules-macro.md

 Familiar?
 But what happens if somewhere you forget to define it at one place of many?
 Yes, you get an ODR violation.
 It can be sometimes hard to debug such mistakes.
-Sure, the best solution would be to add the compile definition for all your translation unit, but some prefer to do it this way.
+Sure, the best solution would be to add the compile definition for all your translation unit, but some are still doing it this way, which is bad.

 So...
 What's happening with modules?
 Of course, defining a macro before importing has no effect, and adding the compile definition for all the TU either won't have an effect, how could we do this?